 “You can’t just go into a restaurant and assume they’re going to be able to provide you something.
 To be fair, not every restaurant can do that.
 It’s important to ask as many questions as you can.
 When you’re not sure, call ahead of time.
 Health is number one; it’s not worth it to get sick.
 Ensure that you feel confident in that establishment.
 Don’t compromise your health.
 I’m asking those questions to educate and create awareness; and I share my experiences through my blog at Gluten Freedom Inc.”

-“I’ve recently written some round-ups of the best gluten free Italian food, and the best gluten free Asian food.
+“I’ve written some round-ups of the best gluten free Italian food, and the best gluten free Asian food.
 What I found is that Asian food can be synonymous with different ingredients that are not gluten free: soy sauce, fish sauce, tempura—they have all these components that make Asian cuisines taste delicious, but make it hard for someone who is gluten free to enjoy.
 However, I’ve been seeing a shift in the number of restaurants that are offering gluten free options.”

 Can you name some?